cisco-ce/roomos.cisco.com/doc/MTR/classroom.md

 *	For most setups, we recommend that you use two screens.

 ### Two cameras:
 *	Audience camera: Use the integrated camera for devices that have that.
 For other devices, we recommend the Quad Camera or SpeakerTrack 60 camera.
-We recommend a camera that supports speaker tracking, but it is also possible to use a camera without speaker tracking capabilities.
 *	Presenter camera: A PTZ 4K or Precision 60 camera with presenter tracking enabled.

 ### Microphones: